 The conference is held during the weekdays Monday through Friday, from 8:30 a.m. to 4 p.m. (students may stay for social time until 5 p.m. if they wish).
 In addition, there is a kick-off event for the whole family on Sunday evening; the keynote speaker opens the event at this approximately two-hour session.
-One other evening event will be held (keynoted by Glenn Sunshine in 2020), along with a closing event (cookout/graduation) on Friday (for all students and their families).
+One other evening event is also held along with a closing event (cookout/graduation) on Friday (for all students and their families).

 Where is the conference, and who sponsors it?

 Think Well is sponsored and hosted by CrossLife Community Church.
 The address of the church is 1410 Old Brook Rd., Charlottesville, VA 22901.
 (We are located at the corner of Rio Road and Old Brook, about a half-mile from Fashion Square Mall.)

 CrossLife Pastor Todd Cothran moderates the conference and teaches some of the sessions.
 There is a keynote speaker plus other speakers, including several from the local area/region, with expertise in a certain area(s).
 The likely 2021 speakers are listed here; past speakers are listed at these links: 2016 speakers; 2018 speakers.